WELCOME TO THE WORLD OF AUTHOR

 THE HEAT OF THE DESERT WIND

-IS NOW AVAILABLE ON AMAZON.com
+AVAILABLE ON AMAZON.com

 The international film industry is a cutthroat business, but Adriana Zennelli will go up against a killer who takes that expression very literally.